England’s Cathedrals, Abbeys, and Medieval Painted Churches

 Day 14: Fly back to the USA.

-From Durham Cathedral, to Fountains Abbey, to churches in tiny villages that harbor exquisite paintings, our itinerary takes us from the far north, west to Bath, and to the far southeast to historic Canterbury and includes four UNESCO World Heritage Sites.
+From Durham Cathedral, to Fountains Abbey, to churches in tiny villages that harbor exquisite paintings, our itinerary takes us from the far north, west to Bath, and to the far southeast to historic Canterbury and includes three UNESCO World Heritage Sites.
 As befitting the medieval theme, meals and overnights will be in carefully chosen traditional pubs and inns.
 This truly unique journey is sure to resonate with the discerning traveler for years to come.